 sudo -i is also very similar to using

 Where it differs from

 sudo -i is a much cleaner way of gaining root and a root environment without directly interacting with the root user.
-How?
-With

-sudo su you're using more than one root
+sudo su, you're using more than one root

--s switch for “sudo” command reads the $SHELL variable of the current user executing commands.
+sudo command reads the $SHELL variable of the current user executing commands.
 This command works as if the user is running

 sudo -i or